Geoffrey Wellum: 1942

 In February 1942, he was reassigned to combat duties, being transferred to 65 Squadron based at Debden, where he was appointed a Flight Commander in March 1942.
 By now, the Luftwaffe was flying a new fighter aircraft, the Focke-Wulf Fw 190, superior in all but turn radius to the Spitfire V, and the squadron took heavy losses.
 "Quite simply, the Fw 190 outclasses our Spitfire 5Bs.
 It is 40mph faster, has very good armament and a very high rate of roll".
-In air combat over France, Wellum's number two, Freddie Haskett, was killed by a Fw 190, and Wellum himself survived only by "throwing the spit all over the sky without really looking round".
+In air combat over France, Wellum's number two, Freddie Haskett, was killed by a Fw 190, and Wellum himself survived only by "throwing the Spit all over the sky without really looking round".
 At this time he began to develop severe headaches, "a splitting headache pain across my eyes".

 In July 1942, Wellum was sent to Glasgow, where he participated in Operation Pedestal, a convoy mission to carry supplies for the relief of the besieged garrison at Malta.
 Wellum led a flight of eight Spitfires to be carried on aircraft carrier HMS Furious, sailing from the Clyde to the Mediterranean, and then land them on the island.
 On 11 August 1942, Wellum led his flight of eight Spitfires, flying without ammunition to save weight (the .303 cartridges were replaced with cigarettes), and landed at Luqa airfield on Malta, joining 145 Squadron on air defence duties.

 The convoy was heavily damaged by German and Italian forces, and many ships were sunk.
 Wellum witnessed the arrival at Valletta Harbour of the few remaining ships, including, last of all, the desperately-needed oil tanker SS Ohio, barely afloat, escorted by two destroyers.
 "As the three ships come through the harbour entrance, just about maintaining steerage way, the cheering of the Maltese who have to welcome her in slowly subsides until there is absolute silence.
 Some of them men, mostly elderly, take off their hats and the womenfolk in their black hoods and cloaks cross themselves.
 From the fort a bugle sounds the "Still" and not a soul moves".

-On Malta, Wellum was diagnosed with severe sinusitis and battle fatigue, after three years' of intensive frontline flying.
+On Malta, Wellum was diagnosed with severe sinusitis and battle fatigue, after three years of intensive frontline flying.
 After surgery, he returned from Malta to Britain via Gibraltar, and later became a test pilot for new aircraft, such as the new Hawker Typhoon fighter-bomber, based at Gloster Aircraft.

 1943

 After his return to England, Wellum did not return to combat duties, instead finishing the war as a gunnery instructor.
 In 1943, he married Grace Neil, his wartime girlfriend, with whom he had three children.

-Life for Wellum at the end of his career as a fighter pilot was never be quite the same.
+Life for Wellum at the end of his career as a fighter pilot was never quite the same.
 "I am certain that my time came with my three years as an operational fighter pilot in our nation's finest hour.
 My only regret is that it had to happen so early in life".